ossf/scorecard/cron/internal/emulator/README.md

 ## run Scorecard cron components

 Commands intended to be run from the base of the Scorecard repo.
-Since this is intended to be used during development, `go run` is used but there's no reason you can't use `go build`:
+Since this is intended to be used during development, `go run` is used but there's no reason you can't use `go build`.
+The repos in `cron/internal/emulator/projects.csv` and the `cron/internal/emulator/config.yaml` file can be changed as needed.

 ### controller
 ```